AlexGustafsson/dobot-python/README.md

 ### Documentation

 This library is currently actively being developed.
 It targets the [Dobot Magician Communication Protocol v1.1.5](https://download.dobot.cc/product-manual/dobot-magician/pdf/en/Dobot-Communication-Protocol-V1.1.5.pdf) which is the latest version.
-It is able to parse the entirety of the API.
+It implements the entire protocol.

 As often as possible, the names for functions, parameters etc. follow those documented in the communication protocol.
-There are convenience methods, such as `enable_laser` which is an alias to `set_laser_state`.

 For now, refer to the source code as well as the example programs.

+##### Roadmap

+* [x] <del>Implement the entire reference as a low-level API</del>
+* [x] <del>Create examples for all of the functions</del>
+* [ ] Create a high-level API with abstractions for easy use

 ##### Connecting on macOS